elisabattista/rough-volatility-forecasting/Project_Overview.md

 > **The existence of rough volatility in financial markets does not automatically imply that rough volatility models will outperform simpler alternatives in forecasting applications.**

-This thesis shows that understanding volatility and forecasting volatility are related, but fundamentally different challenges.
+The main lesson of this thesis is that understanding volatility and forecasting volatility are related, but fundamentally different challenges.

+A richer description of market dynamics does not necessarily translate into superior predictive performance.